AdaptiveIntelligenceCircle/.github-/README.md

-# 🌌 Adaptive Intelligence Research Organization
+# 🌌 Adaptive Intelligence Circle Organization

 > **Building the Next Generation of Introspective, Adaptive, and Ethical AI Systems.**